 - Regular audit of the effectiveness of implemented procedures.

-In preparing this statement of viability, the directors have considered the prospects of the Group over the three-year period immediately following the 2016 financial year.
-This longer-term assessment process supports the Board's statements on both viability, as set out below, and going concern (in Chief Financial Officer's report).
-A three-year period was determined as the most appropriate as it is the period covered by the Group's annual strategic planning process, which sets the long-term direction of the Group and is reviewed at least annually by the directors.
-The Board concluded that a period of longer than three years would not be meaningful for the purpose of concluding on longer-term viability, given the limited forward visibility of the Group.
+In preparing this statement of viability, the directors have considered the prospects of the Group over the three year period immediately following the 2017 financial year.
+This longer term assessment process supports the Board’s statements on both viability, as set out below, and going concern in the Chief Financial Officer’s report.
+A three year period was determined as it is a reasonable period over which the business could be restructured in the event that any material changes to demand for the Group’s services transpired.
+As a result, the Board determined that a period of longer than three years would not be meaningful for the purpose of concluding on longer term viability.

-The strategic plan considers metrics which enable assessment of the Group's key performance indicators (including return on capital employed, headline earnings per share and headline operating cash flow) in addition to net debt, liquidity and financing requirements.
+The forecast used considers metrics which enable assessment of the Group’s key performance indicators (including return on capital employed, headline earnings per share and headline operating cash flow) in addition to net debt, liquidity and financing requirements.

-In conducting the review of the Group's prospects the directors assessed the three-year plan alongside the Group's current position, the Group's strategy and the principal risks facing the Group (all of which are detailed in the Strategic report).
-This assessment considered the impact of the principal risks on the business model and on future performance, liquidity and solvency and was mindful of the limited forward visibility that the Group has as it carries a minimal order backlog.
-The directors' viability assessment included a review of the sensitivity analysis performed on the three-year plan, whereby the principal risks, and particularly those related to markets and customers (see above), were applied to the plan in a number of diverging scenarios.
+In conducting the review of the Group’s prospects the directors assessed the three year plan alongside the Group’s current position, the Group’s strategy and the principal risks facing the Group (all of which are detailed in the Strategic report).
+This assessment considered the impact of the principal risks on the business model and on future performance, liquidity and solvency and was mindful of the limited forward visibility that the Group has as it carries no order backlog.
+The directors’ viability assessment included a review of the sensitivity analysis performed on the three year plan, whereby the principal risks were applied to the plan in a number of diverging scenarios.
 The developed scenarios were designed to be plausible, yet severe.
+Examples of scenarios reviewed were:

-In making this viability statement the directors considered the mitigating actions that would be taken by the Group in the event that the principal risks of the Company become realised.
-The directors also took into consideration the Group's financial position at 31 December 2016, with net cash of £1.1m, available committed facility headroom of £225.0m and a history of strong cash generation.
+In making this viability statement the directors considered the mitigating actions that are taken by the Group in the event that the principal risks of the company become realised.
+The directors also took into consideration the Group’s financial position at 31 December 2017, with net cash of £40m, available committed facility headroom of £230m and a history of strong cash generation.